shawn-grant/ConsolePrettify/README.md

-# ConsolePrettify
+# Console Prettify🎨 (alpha)
-A simple tool for making good UI in C/C++ console apps.
+A simple tool for making good UI in C/C++ console apps with little effort.

-## How to Use
+## How to Use 🖥️
 Download or clone this repository.
 Copy `prettify_functions.c` and `ConsolePrettify.h` into your project folder and add `#include "ConsolePrettify.h"` in your C/C++ files.

 Make sure the new files are correctly linked in your IDE/compiler.